NolanSmith0/RA_full_code/README.md

 - ```FreeYourHandv2.1.2.ipynb``` : This is my work for automatically downloading the news in a news archive platform called Proquest.
 I need to taught other group mebers to use it so markdowns in it are Chinese.
 This code does a very simple job(while there is more pages, click choose and next page, if selected 5 pages, start downloading.)
 Below is a picture of website Proquest:
 ![Proquest web page](https://github.com/NolanSmith0/RA_full_code/blob/main/proquest.png)

+**Note** : Because of Non-Disclosure Agreement, I cann't provide a sample dataset.
+But you can check a result history in the noteboook.